Coalitional Permutation Manipulations in the Gale-Shapley Algorithm

-The above impossibility theorem by Roth initiates an interesting literature of finding manipulations for women by fixing men preferences in the Gale-Shapley algorithm. \citet{knuth1990stable} show that any woman may have at least $\left(\frac{1}{2}-\epsilon\right)\ln n$ and at most $\left(1+\epsilon\right)\ln n$ different partners in all possible stable matchings, where $n$ is the number of men and $\epsilon$ is a positive constant. \citet{gale1985ms} show that it is possible for all women to strategically truncate their preference lists so that each of them is matched with their partner in the W-optimal matching, and \citet{teo2001gale} provide a polynomial time algorithm to find the optimal single-agent truncation manipulation.
+There is a large body of literature that focuses on finding manipulations for women when fixing men's preferences in the Gale-Shapley algorithm. \citet{gale1985ms} show that it is possible for all women to strategically truncate their preference lists so that each of them is matched with their partner in the W-optimal matching, and \citet{teo2001gale} provide a polynomial time algorithm to find the optimal single-agent truncation manipulation.

-\citet{jaramillo2014exhaustiveness} study dropping strategies (aka. blacklist strategies) in a many-to-many setting where agents can remove some entries of true preference lists but no shuffling is allowed.
-They show that dropping strategies are exhaustive in this setting, i.e., any stable matching can be replicated or improved by using some dropping strategies. \citet{gonczarowski2013manipulation} also looks into dropping strategies but focuses on manipulations by all women and give a tight upper bound on the number of men that must be deleted to reach the W-optimal matching in the worst case.

-\citet{teo2001gale} study \ignore{two types of manipulation: 1). general manipulation where a woman can delete men from her preference list, as well as 2). }permutation manipulations, where a woman can report any permutation of her true preference list\footnote{This type of manipulations is common in the voting domain, e.g. \citet{gibbard1973manipulation}.}.
-They give an efficient algorithm to compute the best manipulation for a single manipulator. \citet{gupta2015stable} extends the algorithm from \citet{teo2001gale} to the so-called $P$-stable (stable w.r.t preferences $P$) Nash equilibrium setting. \citet{aziz2015susceptibility} also study permutation manipulations in a many-to-one setting, but focus on a single manipulator with quota more than one. \citet{pini2009manipulation} create a stable matching mechanism and show that for a single agent, it is computationally hard to manipulate the matching result.
+\citet{teo2001gale} study permutation manipulations, where a woman can report any permutation of her true preference list.
+Their work is motivated by the primary student assignment process in Singapore.
+They give an efficient algorithm to compute the best manipulation for a single manipulator.
+Recently, \citet{ijcai2017-62} follows an early version of this paper and shows that the resulting matching from optimal singleton permutation manipulation is stable with respect to true preference lists and there exists an inconspicuous singleton manipulation which is optimal. \citet{gupta2015stable} extends the algorithm from \citet{teo2001gale} to the so-called $P$-stable (stable with respect to preferences $P$) Nash equilibrium setting. \citet{aziz2015susceptibility} also study permutation manipulations in a many-to-one setting, but focus on a single manipulator with quota more than one. \citet{pini2009manipulation} create a stable matching mechanism and show that for a single agent, it is computationally hard to manipulate the matching result.
 All the results, except for the last, do not apply to cases where a coalition of women jointly manipulate.